ipab-slmc/exotica/exotica/doc/Using-EXOTica.rst

 When we do call the solver, we will get the motion plan back as an n\*DOF matrix, where n is the number of steps along the trajectory.
-A dynamically sized matrix container will need to be created to hold this.
+A dynamic matrix container will need to be created to hold this.
 This is created in the next line:

 .. code:: c++